 Florida has more boating accidents every year than does nearly any other state in the nation.
 Because of its hundreds of miles’ worth of gorgeous coastline, boating is one of the most popular pastimes in Florida.
-However, the more boats on the water, the higher the risk of boating accident.
+However, the more boats on the water, the higher the risk of a boating accident.

 When a boating accident occurs, the outcome can be devastating.
-If you have been involved in a boating accident in Florida, or lost a loved on in this accident type, it is important that you hire an experienced Florida boating accident attorney to handle your case and improve your chances of getting your maximum compensation amount.
+If you have been involved in a boating accident in Florida, or lost a loved one in this accident type, it is important that you hire an experienced Florida boating accident attorney to handle your case and improve your chances of getting your maximum compensation amount.